Schwenger/House-Of-Tweets/README.md

 For the tersest but also most platform-specific instructions, read the `.travis.yml` script.

 ### Get all secrets

-If you're one of us, then you have access to the repository referenced in `.gitmodules`, and all you need to do is `git submodule update --init .secrets`.

-If not, you should probably overwrite the `credentials.py` with a short Python "module" that defines a map `CREDENTIALS`.
+To be able to establish a connection to twitter, you need to provide information about your twitter account in the `backend/credentials.py` files.
+This is a short Python "module" that defines a map `CREDENTIALS`.

-- the format is pretty obvious
-- see `credentials_TEMPLATE.py` for an example
+Refer to `backend/credentials_TEMPLATE.py` for an example and follow the format.

+You can obtain the necessary values by creating a [twitter app](https://apps.twitter.com/).

 ### Get heavy

-You'll need the heavy files stored in `.heavy`, so so a `git submodule update --init .heavy`
+Large binary files are stored in a separate repository.
+To download the files run `git submodule update --init .heavy`.

-Or just update all submodules in one go with `git submodule update --init`
+This repository includes all sounds and images which have appropriate licensing such that they can be made public.

 ### OS-dependent packages